History of the District of Columbia Fire and Emergency Medical Services Department: Grooming policy controversy

-Few sparked a long-simmering legal problem for the department when he began implementing in March 2001 a never-enforced 1977 policy requiring all DCFEMS personnel to have short hair and trimmed beards.
-Three firefighters were suspended and a number of others threatened with suspension for refusing to adhere to the policy.
-Few claimed firefighters were unable to wear their helmets or properly seal their safety helmets due to over-long hair.
-However, on June 21, 2001, Judge James Robertson of the U.S. District Court for the District of Columbia imposed a temporary injunction against the department, preventing it from applying the short-hair policy to those individuals (such as Rastafarians or Muslims) who wore long hair or beards for religious purposes.
-Judge Robertson's ruling only delayed a final disposition regarding the policy, however, and appeals were made.
+Few turned a latent legal problem into an active one in March 2001, when he began implementing a never-enforced 1977 policy requiring DCFEMS personnel to have short hair and trimmed beards.
+Three firefighters were suspended and others threatened with suspension for refusing to adhere to the policy.
+Chief Few claimed firefighters were unable to wear their helmets or properly seal their safety helmets due to over-long hair.
+On June 21, 2001, Judge James Robertson of the U.S. District Court for the District of Columbia imposed a temporary injunction against the department, preventing it from applying the short-hair policy to people (such as Rastafarians or Muslims) who wore long hair or beards for religious purposes.

-A May 2001 performance report showed that the D.C. fire department was deteriorating rapidly under Few's leadership.
-Halfway through the budget year, Few met only one of four major goals (filling 120 firefighter vacancies).
+A May 2001 performance report showed that the D.C. fire department was deteriorating rapidly under Few.
+Halfway through the budget year, Few had met only one of four major goals: filling 120 firefighter vacancies.
 The number of injuries to firefighters and civilian injuries and deaths had far outstripped the year's goals, and building inspections were far below the expected level.
 Ambulances were supposed to reach patients 90 percent of the time within eight minutes.
 Few changed this to 70 percent without explanation, and still the department could not reach the goal.
-The department was also caught manipulating data in an attempt to improve the response times.
+The department was also caught manipulating data to improve the response times.
 (For example, fire engines with paramedics aboard often responded faster to a medical emergency than a paramedic-driven ambulance with life-saving equipment.
-DCFEMS began incorporating fire engine response times and neglected to make the changed clear.)
+DCFEMS began incorporating fire engine response times and neglected to make the change clear.)